kuku-sichuan/FPN_Faster_RCNN/README.md

 1. Streamlining structure and removing redundant parts
 2. Making the code more clear
 3. Replacing some API by new one
-4. Adding the compute time graph by set the `COMPUTE_TIME` with True
+4. Adding the compute time graph by set the `COMPUTE_TIME` in config with True

 ![compute_time](images/compute_time.png)